Child border crossings surging, straining US facilities

 Mayorkas said the a surge in the number of children is a challenge for the Border Patrol and other agencies amid the coronavirus pandemic.
 But he rejected a Trump-era policy of sending them immediately back to Mexico or other countries.

-“They are vulnerable children and we have ended the prior administration’s practice of expelling them,” Mayorkas said.
+“They are vulnerable children and we have ended the prior administration’s practice of expelling them,” he said.

 Though there have been previous migrant surges, including under Trump, Republicans in Congress say that Biden’s support for new immigration legislation and his decision to allow people to make legal asylum claims have become a magnet for migrants.